For many organisations, a data breach is their worst nightmare.

 Depending on the size of your organisation and the resources available in house, it may be beneficial to appoint an outsourced Security Operations Center (SOC) to prevent, detect and respond to any future cyber security threats.

-Following a data breach, organisations will need to conduct a thorough evaluation of their response to the event, identify lessons learnt and improve security practices going forward.
+Following a data breach, organisations will need to conduct a thorough evaluation of their response to the event, identify lessons learned and improve security practices going forward.
 This could include the encryption of all data and devices, limiting access to classified information and providing employees with effective security awareness training.

 72% of data breaches are related to employees receiving fraudulent messages so it’s vital that staff are trained to identify and respond appropriately to the growing range of cyber security threats.